Los Angeles Pregnancy Discrimination Lawyer

 If you have been treated differently at work because you are pregnant, planning to become pregnant, or recently gave birth, your employer may have violated California law.
 Pregnancy discrimination remains widespread despite clear legal protections, and many women do not realize they have the right to take action.

-Our Los Angeles, CA pregnancy discrimination lawyer at The Bloom Firm represents women who have been pushed out, demoted, denied accommodations, or terminated because of pregnancy.
+Our Los Angeles, CA pregnancy discrimination lawyer at Bloom Fudali represents women who have been pushed out, demoted, denied accommodations, or terminated because of pregnancy.
 We understand the financial pressure and emotional toll these situations create, especially when you are preparing to welcome a child or have just returned from maternity leave.

-The Bloom Firm has fought for victims of discrimination since 2010.
+Bloom Fudali has fought for victims of discrimination since 2010.
 We exclusively represent employees and have never defended an employer accused of mistreating workers.
 Our attorneys handle pregnancy discrimination cases on contingency, meaning you owe nothing unless we recover compensation for you.
 If your employer has penalized you for being pregnant, contact us for a free consultation.

 Attorneys Who Fight for Working Women